evolbioinfo/booster/README.md

 * `-@`: Number of threads
 * `-a`: Bootstrap algorithm: `tbe` (Transfer Bootstrap Expectation) or `fbp` (Felsenstein Bootstrap Proportion)
 * `-S`: Output statistic file
+* `-r`: If you need to analyze individual average transfer distances of branches computed during a TBE run (`-a tbe`), you can give this option `-r`.
+In that case, booster will output a tree in newick format in the given file, and that will contain average transfer distances as branch support, in the form `avgdist|depth`.

 ## Example of workflow